zzhangjii/learning-library/enterprise-manageability-library/management_cloud/OMC-ITA-DB-Exadata-P1.md

     ![](media/9ba04b9cf65063a5904e7173fab336c1.jpg)

-11. This tab shows activity in terms of active sessions and their breakup by CPU, I/O and Inefficient waits.
-Reducing the Inefficient Waits improves the performance of the database.
-Inefficient databases are databases where large
-    % of the database time in spent in application waits (not on CPU or I/O) [Click on SQL Performance]
+11. The **Inefficiency** tab shows active sessions and their breakdown by CPU, I/O and Inefficient Waits.
+Inefficient databases are those where a large percentage of database time in spent waiting on the application and not on CPU or I/O. Reduction of Inefficient Waits improves performance of a database.
+Next, **Click** on the **SQL Performance** tab.

     ![](media/512836d6de651328c71e3cc38519cb51.jpg)

-12. This tab highlights the top degrading and highly variant SQLs on this database.
-[Scroll Up] [Click on the back button “\<” on the top, next to DB name]
+12. The **SQL Performance** tab highlights the top degrading and highly variant SQLs in this database.
+Next, Scroll up the page and next to the database name on the upper left (FLGT-XA-AU), **Click** on the back button (the greater than sign)

     ![](media/83db8771f9f66aad1e88e095fd8c19df.jpg)

-13. This brings us back to the ‘Database Performance Analytics’ dashboard.
-Step
-    1: [Scroll Down] ‘Workload Variability’ section shows the SQL performance variance summary for the DBs and highlights SQLs with high performance variance.
-‘Database Inefficiency’ section shows summary of the inefficiency for all DBs and highlights the inefficient DBs.
-Step 2:[Click ‘2 DBs’ under ‘Inefficient Databases’]
+13. That will return us back to the **Database Performance Analytics** dashboard. **First, Scroll Down** to the **Workload Variability** section that displays Workload by Variant SQL on each database and identifies SQLs with **Highly Variant Performance** to its right.
+The **Database Inefficiency** section shows a summary of inefficiency for all databases and identifies the inefficient databases. **Second,** under Inefficient Databases **Click** on the 2 DBs.

     ![](media/ab8aa025c2ac229e457a64c8f4cc438a.jpg)

-14. This gives the details of the DBs with high inefficiency.
-One can drill down to a particular DB further by clicking the DB name as we saw in earlier slides.
-[Click Close].
-Similarly, one can get more details about the ‘Increasingly Inefficient’ DBs.
+14. That then displays the percentage of database inefficiency.
+You can drill down into to a specific database further by **Clicking** on one of the names listed in the Databases Name column.
+Now **Click** the Close button to return back to the **Database Performance Analytics** dashboard.

     ![](media/013a0453be65c15de40378f3787ebf5b.jpg)

-15. [Click ‘SQL Analytics’ from OMC Menu]
+15. From the navigation bar on the far left, now **Click** on **SQL Analytics**

     ![](media/52d57113ef4406ab53966d39442bf5d1.jpg)

-16. This opens another OOB dashboard provided by OMC for SQL performance analysis.
-This shows the degrading, highly variant, inefficient SQLs and SQLs with plan changes running across all DBs in ITAGSEDBAnalyticsDemogrp.
-    Also highlights top SQLs by CPU and I/O. At the bottom it shows performance analysis chart for SQLs with various filter options.
-NOTE: this is a live environment and the time range we have selected is relative i.e. last 90 days and not constant, so the data on live dashboard may differ from what is shown in the screenshots.
-Please pay more attention to the steps, rather than the exactness of data on the page.[Click on degrading SQLs count 47]
+16. That then displays another out of box dashboard provided by OMC for performing SQL performance analysis.
+It shows the degrading, highly variant, inefficient SQLs and SQLs with plan changes running across all databases in the ITAGSEDBAnalyticsDemogrp and also highlights top SQLs by CPU and I/O. At the bottom a performance analysis chart for SQL is displayed with filtering options. **Note**: Since you’re using a live environment, data displayed in the dashboard may differ from what is shown in screenshots.
+Please pay attention to the functionality, rather than the exactness of data on a page.
+    **Next**, under the Degrading SQLs heading, **Click** on the count; in this case 47.

     ![](media/9f60295615be481186c04f88ae34a4bb.jpg)

-17. Here one can view all these degrading SQLs and select one to analyze further.
-[Click on SQL ID i.e. ‘g3wrkmxkxzhf2’]
+17. Here, degrading SQLs are displayed.
+To further analyze, **Click** on the SQL ID – in this case **g3wrkmxkxzhf2**

     ![](media/58e9445c7567658d711ad9e2ef5b3ac2.jpg)

-18. From here one can drill down into a specific degrading SQL and analyze to find the reason for slowness.
+18. From here, you can review statistics, execution plan, trends and activity and further drill down and analyze root cause for the slowness.

-19. This completes Lab 1.
+>   That completes Lab 1 for Proactive Oracle Database Performance Management
+>   using Oracle IT Analytics.